Professional wrestling throws: Neckbreaker

 There are two general categories of neckbreaker, which are related only in that they attack the opponent's neck.
 One category of neckbreaker is the type of move in which the wrestler slams their opponent's neck against a part of the wrestler's body, usually their knee, head or shoulder.
 A neckbreaker slam is another technique in which the wrestler throws their opponent to the ground by twisting the opponent's neck.

 Cutter

 A cutter is a three-quarter facelock neckbreaker.
 This move sees an attacking wrestler, while facing away from the opponent, apply a three-quarter facelock (reaching back and grabbing the head of the opponent, thus pulling the opponent's jaw above the wrestler's shoulder) before falling backwards (sometimes after running forwards first) to force the opponent face-first to the mat below.
+The most notable users of this move are Diamond Dallas Page, referring to the move as the diamond cutter, and Randy Orton, best known as the RKO.

 Piledriver

 Whilst giving the illusions of slamming the opponent's head into the ground, a properly executed standard piledriver has the opponent's head barely touching the ground, if at all.
 The technique is said to have been innovated by Wild Bill Longson.